runningman84/home-assistant-apps/README.md

 [Home Assistant](https://home-assistant.io) apps based on [AppDaemon](https://home-assistant.io/docs/ecosystem/appdaemon/).
 A sample configuration for all apps is located here:
 [sample_config/apps.yaml](sample_config/apps.yaml)

-AlarmSystem
+AlarmControl
 ============

 The idea is to notify if an intrusion is detected.
 The system arms itself if all device_trackers are marked away and disarms if any device_tracker is back home.
 For me the system works perfectly without manual intervention.
 In order to allow baby sitters or other guest without residents you can enable a guest mode.

 This system work with any light system (should support color) and with any sensors who report on/off values.
 I have tested it with xiaomi hub, sensors, buttons.
-Some disscusion can be found in the [forum](https://community.home-assistant.io/t/alarmsystem-with-appdaemon/31312)
+Some disscusion can be found in the [forum](https://community.home-assistant.io/t/AlarmControl-with-appdaemon/31312)

 Key | Description | Default
 ------------ | ------------- | -------------